Atlanta brain injury attorney

 • $800,000 settlement in a medical malpractice case

 No two brain injury cases are the same.
-To gain an understanding of how much you might be able to recover, schedule a risk-free case evaluation with one of our top Atlanta brain injury lawyers.
-They’ll review the facts of your case and give you an honest evaluation of it, free of charge.
+To gain an understanding of how much you might be able to recover, schedule a risk-free case evaluation with a top Atlanta brain injury lawyer.
+They’ll review the facts of your case and give you an honest assessment of it free of charge.

 Injuries to the head are classified as open or closed injuries.
 A closed head injury is when the brain makes contact with the inside of the skull.
 An open head injury occurs when the skull is broken, fractured, or pierced by an object.
 Both closed and open head injuries can cause severe damage, including loss of cognitive functioning and use of the senses.